 Conviction of a criminal offense does not necessitate barring an individual from becoming a social worker or from making a major contribution to society.
 Applicants for admission to the School of Social Work will be evaluated on the basis of their overall qualifications.
-Students should be advised, however, that a criminal conviction could prevent him/her from completing practicum in some agency settings.
+Students should be advised, however, that a criminal conviction could prevent them from completing practicum in some agency settings.

-X. Criminal Background Check
+AA.
+Criminal Background Check

 Practicum sites may require criminal background checks on students before they are allowed to begin their practicum.
-In these instances, students assume all responsibility for completing these requirements and providing copies of the results to the agency(ies) upon request.
 In particular, The Joint Commission on Accreditation of Healthcare Organizations requires any student completing a practicum or internship at a healthcare facility (to possibly include mental health agencies, long term care facilities, and other non-hospital settings) to have a criminal background check prior to acceptance and starting their hours.
 Depending on the type, number, and other factors, completion of a criminal background check can require as long as six weeks.
 For many agencies, students will not be allowed to start until they have this on file at the agency.
 If not done in advance of the intended start date, a significant delay could occur.